What we know about the murder of Cash App founder Bob Lee

 A suspect arrested more than a week after attack

-San Francisco police reportedly arrested a fellow tech executive in connection with the fatal stabbing of Cash App founder Bob Lee on 13 April.
+San Francisco police reportedly fellow tech executive Nima Momeni in connection with the fatal stabbing of Cash App founder Bob Lee on 13 April.

 Lee, 43, died in San Francisco General Hospital on Tuesday 4 April after being stabbed in the Rincon Hill neighbourhood of San Francisco.